Pain Under Right Rib Cage: 12 Causes & Treatment

 1. Diaphragm spasm

+Spasm in the diaphragm muscle due to direct blow in the area or intense physical activity.
 The diaphragm is a muscle that separates the lungs and heart from the abdominal cavity and is involved in breathing.

 2. Pulled muscle

 A pulled muscle is characterized by a muscle strain that could have occurred from intense workouts, heavy lifting, repetitive movements or heavy coughing.
-This sharp pain can be felt as a result of stretching or tears in the muscle fibers found under the right rib cage.
+This pain can be felt as a result of stretching or tears in the muscle fibers found under the right rib cage.

-What to do: To treat a pulled muscle, you can apply a cold compress to the area for 15 minutes, 3 times per day within the first 48 hours of the injury.
+How to treat: To treat a pulled muscle, you can apply a cold compress to the area for 15 minutes, 3 times per day within the first 48 hours of the injury.
 This can help to reduce inflammation and swelling the area.
 After 48 hours, you can apply a hot compress to promote adequate blood flow and healing.
 You can also apply a topical anti-inflammatory ointment to help reduce discomfort, or take analgesics for more moderate pain.

 A pulled muscle that in the right rib cage that does not improve within a few days should be assessed by a doctor.